 When choosing a masonry paint, you should opt for breathable product.
 Technology has changed masonry coatings over the past 10 years, so there is no need to cover your house in what is essentially plastic.

 Emperor paints is the best masonry paint on the market.
 It is insulating, looks fantastic and has hydrophobic technology.
-It’s very expensive though.
+It’s very expensive, but easily the best masonry paint on the market.
+Click here for more info.

-What Paint do professionals use for exterior trim
+What Paint do professionals use for exterior woodwork

 You can choose different finishes for exterior trim.
 I’ll give you the best option for each.
 By “trim”, I mean exterior windows, doors, soffits and Facias.